Our Lady of Joy Abbey: Hopeh (Hebei)

 During the Chinese Communist Revolution and Chinese Civil War, the Trappist monks from Our Lady of Consolation Abbey and Our Lady of Joy Abbey became refugees.
-Our Lady of Consolation had been located in Yangchiaping, Hsüanhwa, Chahar (now Xuanhua within Zhangjiakou, Hebei), but had been destroyed in 1947 by Chinese Communist Party.
-Our Lady of Joy Abbey was located in Chengting, Hopeh (now Zhengding, Hebei) and its monks had fled after thirty-three of them were murdered.
+Our Lady of Consolation had been located in Yangchiaping, Hsüanhwa, Chahar (now Xuanhua within Zhangjiakou, Hebei), but had been destroyed in 1947 by the Chinese Communist Party.
+Our Lady of Joy Abbey was located in Chengting, Hopeh (now Zhengding, Hebei), and its monks had fled after thirty-three of them were murdered.

 Szechwan (Sichuan)

 In 1947, the abbey was transferred to Hsin-tu county near Chengtu, Szechwan (now Xindu within Chengdu, Sichuan) in western China.
 Father Paulin Li and forty monks reached their destination via Shanghai.
-They remained in Szechwan for two years, until the end of 1949, when the communist invasion reached there, too.
-By which time, north and central China were already taken over by communists.
-It became evident that the monastic community had to move again.
-On Christmas Day, 1949, communists occupied the Chengtu Monastery and its surrounding land.
+They remained in Szechwan for two years, until the end of 1949, when the communist invasion reached there.
+By which time, north and central China had already been taken over by the communists; it became evident that the monastic community had to move again.
+On Christmas Day 1949, the communists occupied the Chengtu Monastery and its surrounding land.
 A couple of the young monks were severely beaten, three were martyred after brutal torture, namely, Vincent Shi, Albert Wei, and Father You.
 Father Paulin Li managed to transfer ten of the monks to Canada, including nine Chinese nationals and one Belgian.

 Hong Kong

 The rest of these monks were dispersed across China until the government of Hong Kong and Bishop Enrico Valtorta offered to let them found a monastery on Lantau Island.
-They moved there in 1951 and began work on the monastery, which was officially opened on 19 February, 1956.
+They moved there in 1951 and began work on the monastery, which was officially opened on 19 February 1956, under British colonial rule until it was handed over back to China in 1997.

-It adopted its new, official name "Our Lady of Joy Abbey" on 15 January, 2000.
+It adopted its official name "Our Lady of Joy Abbey" on 15 January 2000.